she/theyLicensed Creative Arts Therapist, LCAT

 Creative Now Therapy's approach is holistic, using mindfulness, the present moment, and creative interventions to enhance your ability to get your needs met and to make choices with more awareness.
 We'll safely guide you in tuning in to your body, beliefs, and patterns.
 This will support you in developing greater emotional presence and tolerance, and help you move more fluidly through difficult life circumstances.

-Cristina offers the option of expressive art making and body-centered psychotherapy alongside talk therapy to help clients tap into the core issues that can be difficult to put into words.
-She believes that through creative interventions and attending to somatic experience that clients can generate a fuller understanding of their internal and interpersonal struggles in order to move into new behaviors and growth.
+Creative Now Therapy offers talk therapy, expressive arts therapy, and body-centered psychotherapy to help you tap into core issues.
+We believe through creative interventions and attending to your body you can generate a fuller understanding of your struggles in order to enact behavior change and growth.

 Anxiety - Coping with excessive worry, nervousness, or stress; intense discomfort in social settings (social anxiety); sudden and intense feelings of panic (panic disorder)

 Depression - Providing support and promoting healing through hopelessness, low motivation and energy, sadness, irritability, sleep disturbance, and loss of interest and pleasure in life

 Identity issues - Understanding, accepting, and strengthening one’s sense of self through the exploration of family, work, and personal values

 Existential concerns - Supportive exploration of meaning and purpose in one’s life; finding one’s path in the face of existential anxiety, dread, and feelings of meaninglessness

 Gestalt/Somatic Psychotherapy - Teaching the practice of present moment awareness through non-judgmental observation of the mind and body